apache/nuttx/README.txt

-  This is important because the NuttX build will expect to find the apps directory in that (default) location.  )That default location can be changed by editting your NuttX configuration file, but that is another story).
+  This is important because the NuttX build will expect to find the apps directory in that (default) location.  )That default location can be changed by editing your NuttX configuration file, but that is another story).

-Installation Directories with Spaces in the Path
+Installation Directories with Spaces in the Path:

   The nuttx build directory should reside in a path that contains no spaces in any higher level directory name.
 For example, under